lmvdz/drift-liquidation-bot/README.md

 ```

 ```
-npm install
+$ npm install

+# This next command will run the user getter, I split it away from the main program because I was running multiple instances of the bot.
+# This way it will only get the users once and each bot will check the storage file

+$ npm run getUsers

-npm run start
+$ npm run start
 ```

-Most of the code is documented.
+Most of the code was documented, then I did a lot of changes to adapt to the environment.
+This bot was killing it on the liquidations, then the solana network was taking massive load and my bot would just crash on the GG RPC Network from my home setup.

+Since then I've implemented a TPU Client (ported from the rust solana::tpu_client)
+Built a custom User Account Polling solution, similiar to what is currently on the protocol-v1 orders branch.

-The bot is optimized to only check to liquidate users who's margin_ratio is extremely close to being partially liquidated, which increases the speed at which the program can loop, increasing the odds of your liquidator being used as the matchmaker, threadripper, sniper, pimp, w/e you want to call it!
+The bot is optimized to check buckets of users based on their margin_ratio.
+Users with margin_ratio' closer to being partially liquidated are assigned to a higher priority bucket, which increases time spent checking those important users, increasing the odds of your liquidator being the winner.

 If you have questions, find me in the Drift Protocol discord: https://discord.gg/uDNCH9QC `@lmvdzande#0001`